Find out if you’re eligible, and how much your employer can claim if they put you on temporary leave ('furlough') because of coronavirus (COVID-19).

-Your employer will get a grant to cover 80% of your monthly earnings, up to a maximum of £2,500.
+Your employer will get a grant to cover 80% of your regular wages, up to a maximum of £2,500.

-- can claim for a minimum of 3 weeks and for up to 3 months - but this may be extended
+- can claim for a minimum of 3 consecutive weeks and for up to 3 months - but this may be extended

 - can choose to pay you more than the grant - but they do not have to

-How your monthly earnings are calculated
+How your monthly wages are calculated

 - the amount you earned in the same month last year